 Decisions and Actions:

-Johan (UNEP) was considered as LA – MG will finalise during the forthcoming MG planning meeting.
+Johan (UNEP) was requested to act as LA, taking advantage that he is based in Jakarta.
+He will commit to keep the UN-REDD regional colleagues in Bangkok regularly informed of developments – MG will confirm this arrangement during the forthcoming MG planning meeting.

 Finalization of Chile NP and related TA